 NOTE 8: How USS uses the relative distance of UAVs or absolute location of a UAV or Output of Relative Proximity Analytics to determine the potential colllisions is out of 3GPP scope.

-To deconflicte the potential collisions, the USS notifies the potential collision to the AAM or UAV-C which is responsible to inform the paired UAV about the collision.
+To deconflicte the potential collisions, the USS notifies the potential collision to the UAV UE or AAM or UAV-C which is responsible to inform the paired UAV about the collision.
 When the notification of the potential collision is receied by AAM, it performs the deconfliction by triggering the mechanism specified for ground-based DAA for an area in clause 5.7.2.
-When the UAV UE receives the potential collision notification, it performs the deconfliction by triggering the mechanism specified for DAA based on PC5 in clause 5.6.1.
+When the UAV UE receives the potential collision notification from USS or the paired UAV-C, it performs the deconfliction by triggering the mechanism specified for DAA based on PC5 in clause 5.6.1.

 * * * Fourth Change (all new texts) * * *

+5.X.2 Procedure for UAV Triggered Network-assisted DAA